 Other Events and Projects

-Lillian joined us, as a member of our panel, for our screening of the Anthony Sherwood’s documentary Music — A Family Tradition at the Revue.
+Thanks for coming, Lillian!
+This was the second time she joined us at a Back Lane Studios’ event.
+She was also one of our panelists for our screening of the Anthony Sherwood’s documentary Music — A Family Tradition at the Revue.

 Welcome to OldTO.
 It’s an interactive map featuring a wealth of digitized historic photos from the City of Toronto Archives.